PaulMouret/master-thesis-gender-bias/README.md

 Here is the organisation and order in which the code should be run.
 Between parentheses are function modules (which are not run directly).
-As .jsonl files usually correspond to large files and thus are discarded by .gitignore, the .jsonl results should be imported manually.
+As .jsonl files usually correspond to large files and thus are discarded by .gitignore, the .jsonl results should be imported manually from the computing cluster to the local device.
 The tag *(JSONL)* appears when one is created.

 ## Getting source files